matetuh/VirusApp/README.md

 # VirusApp

+SIRS model of Albert Barabasi network.
+A group project on the Complex Systems course to simulate the spread of the virus in society.
+I was responsible for visualizing a neural network of sick, healed and neutral nodes in Python.
+I was involved in creating C# .Net window application that showed the virus incidence in society on graphs.

 ## How the plot_network.py script works?

 * The plot_network script was written in Python language.
 It draws the neural netowrk diagrams from a text data file.